-- 1. Computing the effects (pattern of energy levels, relative transition intensities in a spectrum, intramolecular dynamics) of a distortion of the potential energy function from an idealized form. - add a barrier to particle in a box or harmonic oscillator - include intra-mode vibrational anharmonicity (wave packet dynamics, effects on molecular constants $\omega_e, \omega_e x_e$) - include inter-mode vibrational anharmonicity (IVR, spectroscopic perturbations, non-radiative decay) - 2.
-Computing the mechanism for the flow of energy between different internal degrees of freedom is encoded in the energy level structure. - 3.
-Computing how the internuclear distance dependence of a molecular property is manifest in the experimentally observable quantum number dependence of that quantity.
+- 1. Computing the effects (pattern of energy levels, relative transition intensities in a spectrum, intramolecular dynamics) of a distortion of the potential energy function from an idealized form. - \ add a barrier to particle in a box or harmonic oscillator - \ include intra-mode vibrational anharmonicity (wave packet dynamics, effects on molecular constants $\omega_e, \omega_e x_e$ ) - \ include inter-mode vibrational anharmonicity (IVR, spectroscopic perturbations, non-radiative decay) - 2.
+The mechanism for the flow of energy between different internal degrees of freedom is encoded in the energy level structure.
+Rates and pathways for intramolecular energy transfer can be computed.

+3. Computing how the internuclear distance dependence of a molecular property is manifest in the experimentally observable v and J quantum number dependences of that quantity.
 One example, the subject of this lecture, is the rotational "constant" operator, B(R).

-Centrifugal Distortion (D) and Vibration-Rotation Interaction $\left(\alpha\right)$ Constants
+Centrifugal Distortion (D) and Vibration-Rotation Interaction ( $\alpha$ )